 In our day-to-day activities, NASA Earth science shares a set of core values.
 They are evident in everything we do and represent the NASA Earth science way.

-As part of our NASA Earth science enterprise, we adopt and adhere to the fundamental five NASA core values, with an emphasis on several aspects critical for our mission:
+As part of our NASA Earth science enterprise, we adopt and adhere to the fundamental NASA core values.
+In addition, we emphasize the following three aspects, deemed critical for our mission: